solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 #### Releasing

 Deploying mobile applications can be difficult on its own.
-It's often even more difficult when it's a crypto app.
+It's often even more difficult when it's a blockchain app.
 There are two main reasons for this: customer safety and financial incentives.

 First, most of the mobile app marketplaces have policies restricting blockchain involvement.
-Crypto is new enough that it's a regulatory wildcard.
+Blockchain is new enough that it's a regulatory wildcard.
 Platforms feel they're protecting users by being strict with blockchain-related apps.

-Second, if you use crypto for "purchases" in-app, you’ll be seen as circumnavigating the platform’s fee (anywhere from 15-30%).
+Second, if you use blockchain for "purchases" in-app, you’ll be seen as circumnavigating the platform’s fee (anywhere from 15-30%).
 This is explicitly against app store policies as the platform is trying to protect its revenue stream.